uwacyber/cits1003/cits1003-labs/introduction-to-labs.md

 ## Lab Help
 For lab help during a lab session, you should use the help server: [https://help.jinhong.org](https://help.jinhong.org).
 It is available during lab sessions and manages a first-come, first-served queue.

-Specifically, you log in to the server using your student id: the default password is `helloworld`.
+Specifically, you log in to the server using your student id with the default password `helloworld`.
 You may change it, but it isn't required, as this site is only for queuing and does not store sensitive information.
-If you can't log in or forget your password, contact a lab facilitator to create or reset your account.
+If you canot log in or forget your password, contact a lab facilitator to create or reset your account.

 After logging in, complete a very short form to join the queue and wait for a facilitator.
 If you attend online, the facilitator will contact you via Teams, but troubleshooting is much harder.
 Thus, attending in person is strongly recommended.